* Updated 23 Nov 2020 *

-There are many different APU's available for the 737.
-The most common is the Garrett GTCP (Gas Turbine Compressor [air] Power unit [electrics]) 85-129.
-This was standard for the series 1/200 but when the -300 was introduced it was found that two to three times the energy was needed to start the larger CFM56 engines.
+There are many different APUs available for the 737.
+The Garrett GTCP (Gas Turbine Compressor [air] Power unit [electrics]) 85-129 was standard for the series 1/200 but when the -300 was introduced it was found that two to three times the energy was needed to start the larger CFM56 engines.
 Garrett produced the 85-129[E] which had a stretched compressor, ie the impellers were lengthened and the tip diameters increased.
 When the 737-400 was introduced, even more output was required and Garrett produced the 85-129[H].
 This has an Electronic Temperature Control which limits hot section temperatures depending upon demand and ambient temperatures.
-By 1989 the 85-129[H] was the most standard APU in all 737 models, although there are actually 14 different models of the 85-129 in service with 737's (see table below).
+By 1989 the 85-129[H] was the most common APU, although there are actually 14 different models of the 85-129 in service with 737s (see table below).

-Other APU's available are the Garrett GTCP 36-280(B) and the Sundstrand APS 2000 on the 3/4/500; and the Allied Signal GTCP 131-9B for the NG's.
+Other APUs available for the Classic were the Garrett GTCP 36-280(B) and the Sundstrand APS 2000; NGs have the Allied Signal GTCP 131-9B.
 The main difference between them is that the Garrett is hydro-mechanical whereas Sundstrand and Allied Signal are FADEC controlled.
-I am told by engineers that whilst the Garrett is more robust, the Sundstrand & Allied Signal's are easier to work on.
-On the 3/4/500's, we pilots prefer the Sundstrand because it has no EGT limits and faster restart wait times.
+I am told by engineers that whilst the Garrett is more robust, the Sundstrand and Allied Signal APUs are easier to work on.
+On the 3/4/500s, we pilots prefer the Sundstrand because it has no EGT limits and faster restart wait times.
 The easiest way to tell which is fitted is to look at the EGT gauge limits; the GTCP 85-129 has an 850C limit and also runs at 415Hz, the GTCP 36-280 has an 1100C limit if no EGT limits are marked you have a Sundstrand.
 Later aircraft have MAINT instead of LOW OIL QUANTITY and FAULT instead of HIGH OIL TEMP warning lights.